RajTewari01/RajTewari01/readme.md

 ## 🌟 About Me
 - 🔭 Currently working on **Python + DSA**
-- 🌱 Learning **Ethical Hacking + AI + Web Dev**
+- 🌱 Learning **Ethical Hacking + AI + Web Development**
-- 🎯 Goal: Build a strong foundation & crack top companies
+- 🎯 Goal: Build a strong foundation & get into top companies
 - ⚡ Fun fact: I code more at night 🌙

 ---